-The Father tracks all of our experiences and is familiar with all of the anguish and sorrow we experience.
-But sorrow often turns to joy.
+The Father tracks all of our experiences and is familiar with the anguish and sorrow we experience.
+But grief often turns to joy.
 The travail of childbirth is often forgotten and replaced by joy when the child comes into the world.

 John 16:21 It will be like a woman suffering the pains of labor.
 When her child is born, her anguish gives way to joy because she has brought a new baby into the world.

 Many of the decisions we make regrettably bring us great anguish and pain.
 However, that is not the end, only part of the process.
 Our sadness can be transformed into joy.
 The Father has a remarkable way of making this so.
 In the same way, as a woman forgets her travail and pain when her child is born, our sorrows can be exchanged for the joy deep down in our hearts.
 The joy that only the Lord Jesus Christ provides.

 How does this happen?
 The Lord Jesus Christ shows the way.
 We are to look beyond our present circumstances and focus on the future.
 When we focus on our difficulties in the present, the consequent distress and sorrow throw us into a downward cycle of remorse and sadness.
 But if we look beyond the present to the future, our despair turns to joy.
 Children of the King have suffered for His name throughout the centuries.
 But amid sorrow, the record reveals that they experienced sweet, pleasant times in the presence of the Lord Jesus Christ.
 He was with them, and He will be with us.

 Jeremiah 31:12 They will come home and sing songs of joy on the heights of Jerusalem.
 They will be radiant because of the LORD’s good gifts . . ..
 Their life will be like a watered garden, and all their sorrows will be gone.